EnzymeAD/rustbook/src/Debugging.md

 AltPipeline // Don't optimize IR before AD, but optimize the whole module twice after AD
 ```

-You can combine multiple `RUSTFLAG` values using a comma as separator:
+You can combine multiple `autodiff` values using a comma as separator:
 ```bash
 RUSTFLAGS="-Z autodiff=LooseTypes,NoVecUnroll" cargo +enzyme build
 ```